Deborah W. E. Dupont

 Researchgate LinkedIn ORCID

-Currently, Deborah works as a Marine Biologist and Molecular Ecologist at the Royal Belgian Institute of Natural Sciences (RBINS).
+Currently, Deborah works as a marine biologist and molecular ecologist at the Royal Belgian Institute of Natural Sciences (RBINS).
 In this role, she focuses on biodiversity and evolution research, with a specific emphasis on environmental DNA and classic molecular ecology of marine fauna.
 Her projects involve studying marine ecosystems in the Belgian Part of the North Sea and coastal habitats in the Western Antarctic Peninsula and abyssal deep-sea environments.

 Deborah has expertise in various research methodologies and constantly fine-tuning.
 It includes marine eDNA sampling, extraction, and metabarcoding analysis, as well as classic DNA barcoding and analysis of genetic material.
 Her research interests span marine (coastal and deep-sea) to temperate lake biology and ecology.